MuhammadHussnainShaker/InterviewPrep/README.md

 # InterviewPrep

-A repository to store resource to prepare for JS interviews.
+A repository to store resource to prepare for Software Engineering interviews.

 ## React Topics